KasraAzizzadeh/Midterm-Q1/README.md

 ### testbench.v
 In our testbench module we instantiate a module of our STACK_BASED_ALU and also define the inputs and outputs we used in our STACK_BASED_ALU.
 Then we make an initial section to give values to our variables and after some seconds we change our inputs to simulate the different operations our ALU is capable of.
+For checking our results we usee the $display function to inform us of our outputs.

 We change the clock every 5 nano-seconds and so the module determines its result again each time the clock changes.